qchenevier/MBA_memoire/doc/quotes.md

 ##### Quotes

 The market-changing potential of digital technologies is often wider than products, business processes, sales channels or supply chains.
 Entire business models are being reshaped and frequently overturned.
 There are many recent examples of organizations that have been unable to keep pace with the new digital reality [@Hess2016].

 Digital transformation is a complex issue that affects all segments within a company.
 Managers have to simultaneously balance the exploration and exploitation of their firms' resources and often lack clarity about the different options and elements they need to consider [@Hess2016].

 The Digital Transformation Framework (DTF) represents a holistic approach to the development of a company-wide digital transformation strategy.
 A digital transformation strategy identifies the four key dimensions of every digital transformation: Use of technologies, Changes in value creation, Structural changes, Financial aspects [@Hess2016].

-Most IT strategies treat technology in isolation, they often lack the transformational, business-centric orientation needed to realize the potential within a company's business model, products, processes and organizational structures.
-A digital transformation strategy signposts the way toward digital transformation and guides managers through the transformation process resulting from the integration and use of digital technologies and helps them navigate the complexity and ambiguity of identifying their own digital "sweet spots." [@Hess2016]

 We regard size and value focus as crucial dimensions when investigating digital transformation.
 A firm's main product line will most likely play a crucial role in its digital transformation, because the integration of digital technologies into products is one of the key aspects of digital transformation [@Hess2016].

 To foster the transformation of ideas into new products and services, a dedicated innovation lab was established in 2012.
 P7S1 generates revenues from its digital products and services both indirectly via advertising and directly via paid content, the sales of virtual goods within online games, or through "freemium" models.
 Synergies between digital and traditional offerings are actively fostered [@Hess2016].

 P7S1's pure digital business unit, called "Digital & Adjacent, is led by a board member and is supported strongly by the CEO.
 The company has also launched a dedicated incubator ("ProSiebenSat.1 Accelerator") [@Hess2016].

 The newspaper publisher MittelBayerische has taken a pragmatic approach to digital technologies.
 It does not have a department focused on innovation; instead, it introduces established technologies that complement its existing product portfolio.
 Mittelbayerische believes that the competencies needed for digital transformation should come from within the company and has established a thorough personal development program that helps foster the necessary digital mindset and skill set among existing staff [@Hess2016].